The college essay is a great opportunity to help admissions staff learn more about you!

 - Write about yourself.
-We want to learn about you and your writing ability.
-Share a real story that gives us one slice of your life rather than trying to summarize your life in 650 words.
+We want to learn about you.
+Share a real story that gives us one slice of your life, rather than trying to summarize your life in 650 words.

 - Keep the focus on you.
 It shouldn’t be a story you observed, but a story in which you played a central or pivotal role.
 Write about something meaningful and include specific details and examples to support your ideas.

 - Use your own voice and language.
 We can tell the difference between the voice of a 40-year-old and a high school senior.
-We want to hear your voice, so be you – your strongest, clearest, best, grammatically correct you — but you.
+We want to hear your voice, so be you – your strongest, clearest, most grammatically correct you — but you.

 - Proofread.
 Although we want substance, we also want to be able to see that you can write a paper for our professors and avoid careless mistakes that would drive them crazy.
 Check for clarity and be on the lookout for spelling and grammar mistakes (don't rely only on spell check).
-It's a good idea to have a friend or teacher read your essay too, just in case.
+It's always a good idea to have a friend or teacher read your final draft too.